dsb-lab/CellBasedModels.jl/docs/src/Usage_Agent.md

 >
 > By default, Float types will be stored as `Float64` and Int types as `Int64` in CPU computations, and `32` format for GPU computations.
 >
-> If you want to change this formats, you can always change them redefining the corresponding entry of `AgentBasedModels.DTYPE`.
+> If you want to change this formats, you can always change them redefining the corresponding entry of `CellBasedModels.DTYPE`.
 >
 > ```julia
-> >>>AgentBasedModels.DTYPE
+> >>>CellBasedModels.DTYPE
 > Dict{Symbol, Dict{Symbol, DataType}} with 2 entries:
 >   :Float => Dict(:CPU=>Float64, :GPU=>Float32)
 >   :Int   => Dict(:CPU=>Int64, :GPU=>Int32)